The Ultimate Guide to Visiting Kona Coffee Farms with Kids on the Big Island

 Timing

 Go in the morning.
-The coffee belt is usually sunny and pleasant before noon, and afternoon rains can turn farm roads muddy.
-Most farms start their first tours between 9 and 10 AM.
-If you are visiting multiple farms, start at the northern end of the belt in Holualoa and work your way south.
+The belt is sunny and pleasant before noon, and afternoon rain turns farm roads muddy.
+Most farms start tours between 9 and 10 AM.
+Multiple farms?
+Start north in Holualoa and work south.

 What to Wear